Dartvauder/NeuroSandboxWebUI/README.md

 * AudioCraft models are downloads automatically in *inputs* folder, when you select a model and press the submit button
 * TTS, Whisper, Upscale and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 Or just use those that are already in the project.
 The main thing is that it is pre-processed!
-* It’s the same with avatars as with voices.
-You can download them on the Internet, generate them using neural networks, or take a photo of yourself.
-The main thing is to comply with the required file format

 ## Roadmap